Robinpig/Note/docs/CS/MQ/MQ.md

 In contrast, all the messages in Apache RocketMQ are stored in the same physical file.
 The number of topics and partitions is just a logic division for Apache RocketMQ.
 So the increasing number of topics won't generate a huge impact on the Apache RocketMQ performance.

+The Cons of Using RabbitMQ:

+- Once a message with RabbitMQ has been delivered it is removed from the queue.
+- RabbitMQ scales vertically and relies on getting more powerful hardware to increase throughput.
+- RabbitMQ stores messages in memory as long as there is space after which messages will be transferred to disk.
+- RabbitMQ cannot deal with high throughput, as it doesn’t support message batching, and is optimized for one message at a time instead.
+- Many of RabbitMQ’s disadvantages stem from being written in Erlang, however, it can also be difficult for a developer to read the source code and understand what’s going on when troubleshooting.

 ### Kafka

 [Apache Kafka](/docs/CS/MQ/Kafka/Kafka.md) is an open-source distributed event streaming platform used by thousands of companies for high-performance data pipelines, streaming analytics, data integration, and mission-critical applications.